puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

     -   `puppetlabs.<MASTER-HOSTNAME>.compiler.static_compile_postprocessing`: The time spent post-processing static catalogs.

-#### File sync metrics

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-client.clone-timer`: The time spent by [file sync][] clients on compile masters initially cloning repositories on the master of masters.

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-client.fetch-timer`: The time spent by [file sync][] clients on compile masters fetching repository updates from the master of masters.

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-client.sync-clean-check-timer`: The time spent by [file sync][] clients on compile masters checking whether the repositories are clean.

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-client.sync-timer`: The time spent by [file sync][] clients on compile masters synchronizing code from the private datadir to the live codedir.

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-storage.commit-add-rm-timer`

--   `puppetlabs.<MASTER-HOSTNAME>.file-sync-storage.commit-timer`: The time spent committing code on the master of masters into the [file sync][] repository.

 #### Function metrics

 -   `puppetlabs.<MASTER-HOSTNAME>.functions`: The amount of time during catalog compilation spent in function calls.
 The `functions` metric can also report any of the [statistical metrics](#available-graphite-metrics) fields for a single function by specifying the function name as a field.